505 AT DAIRY HOLLOW

 Now it consists of five suites, each with a bedroom, writing room and private bath.
 There is also a fully equipped kitchen, a breakfast nook, a conference room and two communal decks.

-Muse 1 is at the front of 505 and has a writing room facing a wooded area.
+The Zeek Taylor writing suite is at the front of 505 and has a writing room facing a wooded area.

 Muse 2 has huge windows in the bedroom and writing room and a small private deck overlooking the woods.